BPI-SINOVOIP/bpi-build/README.md

-# bpi-build
+# bpi-build-yocto

-  This is a docker system environment which is run ubuntu 20.04, for bananapi rk356x/rk3588 rockchip linux SDK compile.
+  This is a docker system environment which is run ubuntu 22.04, for yocto project compile.